-As detailed at Note 2 (I) in the Annual Report, oil properties are amortised on the Units of Production basis using the latest approved estimate of Proven (1P) Reserves.
+As detailed at Note 2 (I) in the Annual Report, oil properties are amortised on the Units of Production basis using the latest approved estimate of Proven (1P) Reserves in Indonesia and Proven and Probable (2P) Reserves for Australia.
 Amortisation is charged only once production has commenced.
 No amortisation is charged on areas under development where production has not yet commenced.
 Estimates of reserve quantities are a critical estimate impacting amortisation of oil property assets.
-On 1 January 2023 there was a change in accounting policy for the Australian production assets.
-The Australian production assets are now amortised on Proven and Probable (2P) reserves.
-The reason for the change is based on the Groups estimate of the forecast life of the field.
-The oil property assets in the Cooper Basin are late life fields and they were acquired with significant historical production data.
-The change reduces the amount of amortisation from \$720,295 (1P) to \$344,942 (2P).
-There is no change for the Indonesian oil properties.